2023 GTA Schedule & Rules

 Mark your calendars for 2023 (scroll down for calendar).

 Our rules are based on the SSA Sports Class Regional rules with only a few changes.
 We standardized on a pilot meeting time of 11:00 am, Grid at Noon.
 Also standard Grid procedure will be: A class first on the first weekend Day, then B Class grids first on the 2nd day.
-We strongly encourage pilots to pregrid before the pilot meeting – this will keep us from missing an hour or so of the best soaring due to late start times.
+We strongly encourage pilots to Grid Before the pilot meeting – this will keep us from missing an hour or so of the best soaring due to late start times.

 You do not need to attend every race.
 Just come a few weekends a year to be competitive in the scoring.
 However the more you race the better your chances.
-In order to qualify for a trophy the pilot must compete on at least 4 days during the season.
+To qualify for a trophy the pilot must compete on at least 4 days.

 We score the best 6 races.
 If there are ties we will compare points on head to head races between tied pilots.

-For a valid day, the standard minimum Task in A class will be 40 handicap miles & need a minimum of 2 pilots competing for 1000 points, if only 1 A class pilot flies/competes 600 points is the max, for B class it will be 30 handicap miles & 1 pilot for 1000 points.
+For a valid day, the minimum Task in A class is 40 handicap miles & a minimum of 2 pilots competing for 1000 points, if only 1 A class pilot flies/competes 600 points is the max, for B class it is 30 handicap miles & 1 pilot for 1000 points.
 Start Gate does not open until most of the competitors can maintain 3300’AGL.
 For GTA we standardize on a 3 mile radius start cylinder.
 Our finish standard is a 2 mile radius finish cylinder with a minimum of 1200’AGL.
 Start & Finish altitudes are given in the task as MSL.

-Anyone that wants to fly as a team with communication is welcome to practice, however we will score them as guests just as is done at regionals – no points will count for season totals.
+Anyone that wants to fly as a team with communication is welcome to practice, however we will score them as guests just as is done at regionals – points don’t count for season totals.